Wendy Tan

 It does not matter whether the candidate is in his 20s or 50s, male or female, graduate or non-graduate, as long as he has the capacity to learn.
 Learning Agility is a quality that can be cultivated.

-If you think your staff needs to develop their learning agility, check out these ideas on the process in agile learning and how to improve learning agility.
+If you think your staff needs to develop their learning agility, check out these ideas on the process of agile learning and how to improve learning agility.

 Disclaimer: